 PureBallast 3.1 offers unmatched biological disinfection performance in any type of water: fresh, brackish or marine.
 This includes water in liquid form at frigid temperatures.
-Even in low-clarity waters with UV transmittance as low as 42%, the system can perform at full flow.
-This gives vessels full freedom of movement without operating constraints.
+In addition, the system excels in low-clarity water conditions.
+When operating in IMO-regulated waters, it performs at full flow where the UV transmittance is as low as 42%.